32nd European regional conference of the International Telecommunications Society

-- The current and lasting impact of Covid-19 on telecommunications networks, different industries and users
+- The lasting impact of Covid-19 on the roll-out and use of telecommunication networks, different industries and users

-- The roll-out of 5G and the emergence of (innovative) business models
+- The interplay between mobile operators and verticals in the roll-out of 5G and the development of (new) business models

 - Digital divides – their changing nature and how they can be overcome